vuejs/docs/src/guide/introduction.md

 ## Pick Your Learning Path

 Different developers have different learning styles.
-Feel free to pick a learning path that suits your preference - although we do recommend going over all content if possible!
+Feel free to pick a learning path that suits your preference - although we do recommend going over all of the content, if possible!

 <div class="vt-box-container next-steps">
   <a class="vt-box" href="/tutorial/">